 Chill baking is term that I came up with for recipes that I “bake” in the fridge instead of the oven.
-I use this technique to make energy bars that are loaded with all kinds of super-foods.
+This technique allows me to make energy bars and load with all kinds of super-foods.
 You can eat them as an excellent low glycemic snack or as a little treat at the end of a meal.
 You can substitute almost any ingredient, for example nuts for seeds, if you are allergic or sensitive to it.

 They are also a good snack for an athlete to eat before or during an endurance event.
 The bars are high in healthy fat content and provide long lasting energy without the heaviness in the tummy that we all try to avoid before or during a workout.